BU-Spark/bu-spark/documentation/compute-resources/request-resources.markdown

 ## Github Pages

-If you just need to deploy your static website Github pages is the the simplest option.
+If you just need to deploy your static website Github pages is the simplest option.

 ## Shared Computing Cluster (SCC)